 This switch will save you time and money, help you make better product decisions, and your users will love it.

-The problem isn’t the form itself — it’s what happens after the form is filled out.
-It creates a mountain of requests.
-Full-time jobs are made just to process these requests, keep track of what was said, and respond in a timely manner.
+Feedback submitted via forms creates a mountain of requests.
+Full-time jobs are made just to process these requests, respond, and keep track of what was said.

 Issue #2: Canned responses are demoralizing

 How demoralizing.
 Why would they ever want to give feedback again?

-Consider how people typically use live chat — with their friends.
+Consider how people typically use live chat : with their friends.
 They’re used to getting a personal, timely response.

-Let users vote on feedback instead
+Solution: Let users submit feedback and vote on requests instead

 Users can vote with the click of a button, so collecting this data requires zero effort.

 Remember that spreadsheet?
 The one that keeps track of which users want which features?
-The one that most support/product teams create and maintain manually?
+The one that most support and product teams create and maintain manually?

 Keep users in the loop

-Responding to just the top 5% of requests addresses 50% of votes.
+Responding to just the top 5% of user feedback requests addresses 50% of votes.

 They’ll love being involved in your product development process.
-They’ll specifically mention that you’re great at responding to feedback — in 5 star app reviews, and when they tell their friends about your product.
+They’ll specifically mention that you’re great at responding to feedback.
+This might mean 5-star app reviews, and when they tell their friends about your product.

 Dive into the data